 Using the estimated RDT zone land use distribution along with the overall ultimate land use percentages for the Patuxent River Watershed within Montgomery County, it is estimated that under fully developed ultimate conditions, land use in the watershed will consist of approximately 29 percent forest, 27 percent cropland, 14 percent pasture, 14 percent rural residential, 6 percent large lot residential, and 8 percent other residential and commercial.
-The existing land use for the Patuxent Watershed in Montgomery County (1985 aeri-
+The existing land use for the Patuxent Watershed in Montgomery County (1985 aeribased on Table 9.6 of Technical Report, p.9-25.
+The ultimate RDT and Rural Residential land uses from Table 9.6 are broken into the land use distributions for cropland, pasture, forest, and rural residential based on the assumptions described above, and then added to the remaining area as listed in Table 9.6 of the technical report.
+Existing acreages are derived from 1985 aerial photos.

-Table 1 ESTIMATED LAND USE IN THE MONTGOMERY COUNTY PORTION OF THE PATUXENT RIVER WATERSHED\ includes Forest and Open Space (implementation of the 1992 Forest Conservation Law will affect the results of this study)
+Table 1 ESTIMATED LAND USE IN THE MONTGOMERY COUNTY PORTION OF THE PATUXENT RIVER WATERSHED

 LAND USE EXISTING ACRES ULTIMATE ACRES % CHANGE

-Forest 17,206 11,525 - 33.0%
+Forest 1 17,206 11,525 - 33.0%

-Cropland 11,801 10,843 - 8.1%
+Cropland 2 11,801 10,843 - 8.1%

 Pasture 3,743 5,652 +33.8%

 Rural Residential 3,047 5,349 +43.0%

 Large Lot / Residential 767 2,242 +65.8%

-Other Residential / Commercial $^3$ 2,127 3,081 +31.0%
+Other Residential / Commercial 3 2,127 3,081 +31.0%